-I feel driven to share with others the world I see.
+I am driven to share with others the world I see.
+Through my art I explore the process of sharing my view of the world with others.

 Painting is a driving force in my life.
 It is what keeps me sane and makes me happy!
 I am constantly snapping photos and saying to my friends and family.
 "I wanna paint that!"